Cold Acclimation and Acclimatization in Humans

 Similar anecdotal and scientific studies show that occasional repeated exposure to cold will result in increased cold tolerance.
 Such acclimation usually takes the form of daily cold baths or showers that really don't even have to be all that cold (water is very good at carrying heat away from the skin) 15-20°C / 60-68°F will do the job.

-A few years ago when our water heating broke down and I had to have a cold shower after spending the day in the garden it really wasn't a lot of fun.
+A few years ago when our water heating broke down, I ended up having to have a cold shower after spending the day in the garden and getting sweaty and grubby, the shower really wasn't a lot of fun.
 However...
 I really did feel great afterwards to the point where I thought "I'm going to do this all the time!" - I didn't.

 This seems like a good time for a serious health warning:

 There have been many instances of people jumping into cold water, having a heart attack and dying.
-The water doesn't need to be that cold and the person can be young and otherwise fit and healthy inky.
+Not as severe as this though still potentially very dangerous is cold incapacitation or cold water shock.
+This causes the body to rapidly direct peripheral blood flow to the core to retain heat.
+Cold muscles and nerves lead to a loss of coordination and strength in the limbs and fingers which can make it difficult to climb out of the water.
+The water doesn't need to be that cold and the person can be young and otherwise fit and healthy linky.
 Not everyone will react this way of course and you can minimize the hazard by entering the water slowly and in a controlled fashion.
 Here's a a sensible approach and advice.

 Other influencesIf your body shape results in a high surface area to volume ratio, i.e. you are relatively slender for your height with long slim limbs, then you will lose heat more quickly than someone who is of a generally stouter build.